Fog, and thin places

 A phrase I scribbled down from a blessing by Irish poet, priest, and philosopher John O’Donohue (1956-2008), ‘For A New Beginning’, defines the goal for my state of being.
 He urges, ‘learn to find ease in risk’; and in the fog, if I’m to have any future at all, that’s what I have to do.

 The New Testament also reminds me: ‘We walk by faith, not by sight.’
-So, if we each do what our God-given mind concludes is right, listen to all that our conscience tells us, and uncover our intuition in the depths of self where the Spirit of God and our soul shake hands – we may just take the right next step.
+So, if we each do what our intelligent minds conclude is right, listen to all that conscience tells us, and uncover intuition in the depths of self where the Spirit of the Divine and our soul shake hands – we may just take the right next step?
 And one good move will lead to another.

 During the richly coloured season of autumn in the UK, around the time of Hallowe’en (31st October), All Saints’ Day (1st November), and All Souls’ Day (2nd November), it is easy to imagine the customary mists do indeed denote thin places where the spiritual and material worlds collide.
 What I’m reaching for here, by analogy, is: amid uncertain circumstances that demand we choose, there’s something about fog that draws and expands us because it demands our trust.